Pierre Robin Sequence: Causes, Pathophysiology, & Treatment

 Key Point

 Acute management focuses on airway and feeding management.
-Longer term, patients can often outgrow their clinical issues.
+Considering longer term, patients can often outgrow their clinical issues.

 Treatment is focused on the specific needs of each patient, but may include surgery to assist with breathing and feeding modifications to prevent choking.
-Generally speaking, syndromic PRS patients are much more challenging to treat than those that occur in isolation.
+Generally, syndromic PRS patients are much more challenging to treat than those that occur in isolation.

 Basic Airway Management